 The school caters to 250 pupils from mainly rural areas, orphans and children from poorer families, who are badly affected by school dropouts and violence.
 Around 20 per cent of school places are reserved for children with inclusion needs.

-The school is particularly committed to people with albinism.
-Albinism is a genetically inherited condition that is very rare and affects about one in twenty thousand people worldwide.
-Claims that it is a „punishment from God“ or bad luck and that the „disease“ could be contagious are common in the Lake Victoria area of Tanzania.
-This lack of knowledge about people with albinism means that folk tales and superstitions lead to persecution and/or discrimination against people with albinism.
+People with albinism are among the school’s committed, main target group.
+Albinism is a rare, genetically inherited condition and affects about one in 20,000 people worldwide.
+But in Tanzania Albinism occurs one in 1492 births.
+Albinism occurs in both women and men.
+Belief that albinism is a „punishment from God“ or constitutes bad luck and that the „disease“ may be contagious are common in Tanzania’s Lake Victoria region.
+This lack of knowledge about people with albinism means that folk tales and superstitions cause sufferers to be persecuted and/or be subjected to discrimination.

 Pippi House for Girls in Arusha

 The Pippi House Foundation for Girls is the only women’s shelter in the Tanzanian city of Arusha.
 The name indicates the nature of the house as a refuge and plays on the Swahili word for sweets „Pippi“.
 The women’s shelter is thus a sweet haven in a bitterly tough life.